-Many people today believe garum’s original recipe is full of historical uncertainties, connected to the contradictions about its consistency: there are those who hypothesize it had a form like fish paste, dense and creamy; whereas others say it was a sort of “colatura,” much more liquid.
+Many people today believe garum’s original recipe is full of historical uncertainties, connected to the contradictions about its consistency.
+There are those who hypothesize it had a form like fish paste, dense and creamy, whereas others say it was a sort of “colatura” with much more liquid.

-However, the reality is much simpler; from the same processing were obtained two products having different consistencies: a liquid part, called “liquamen,” and a denser mixture, without liquids, called “allec.”
+However, the reality is much simpler.
+From the same processing, two products with different consistencies were obtained, namely a liquid part, called “liquamen,” and a denser mixture without liquids, called “allec.”

 Ancient Greek sauce garum used to flavor a wide range of foods

-The sauce, which has Babylonian origins, arrived on the coasts of Mediterranean lands thanks to the voyages of the Phoenicians; it was later named “γαρον” (garon) by the Greeks because of the fish used in its preparation — garon, known today as anchovies.
+The sauce, which has Babylonian origins, arrived on the coasts of Mediterranean lands thanks to the voyages of the Phoenicians.
+It was later named “γαρον” (garon) by the Greeks because of the fish, garon—known today as anchovies—used in its preparation.

-The great gastronomical range of Greek cuisine led to its use in many preparations — even in dishes where fish was not the protagonist: for example in seasoning mushrooms and cereal-based dishes.
+The great gastronomical range of Greek cuisine led to its use in many preparations—even in dishes in which fish was not the protagonist—for example in seasoning mushrooms and cereal-based dishes.

 The name became “garum” in Roman lands, taking the root of the Greek term, and transforming it into the Latin alphabet.

-Moreover, in the Roman period were born some variants of the same condiment, catalogued according to the additions made during its preparation:
+Moreover, in the Roman period were born certain variants of the same condiment, catalogued according to the additions made during its preparation: